prasangapokharel/prasangapokharel/README.md

 <div align="center">

-### "First, solve the problem.
-Then, write the code." - John Johnson
+### On agentic engine for automation - Currently Working

 Made with dedication and strong coffee